 Samples taken at bronchoscopy will be used to assess the amount of inflammation in your airways and whether there is infection within the lung.
-The bronchial brushings, nasal brushings and sputum cells will be stored in special liquid for measuring the genes present in the sample in order to analyse the genes that are related to the effects of pollution.
-We will look at these samples also under the microscope to look for inflammatory cells and we will measure various proteins.
+The bronchial brushings, the nasal brushings and the sputum samples will be stored in special liquid for measuring the genes present in the sample in order to analyse the genes that are related to the effects of pollution.
+We will also look at these samples under the microscope to look for inflammatory cells and we will measure various proteins.